 Ilfracombe is the jewel of the North Devon coast and is situated in an Area of Outstanding Natural Beauty (AONB).
 The town is centered around a picturesque harbour and is the perfect all-year round location for a quiet relaxing get away, a holiday with friends and family or a fun packed activity break.

 With breath taking coastal scenery, seaside fun, rural tranquillity and centuries of heritage and style, tourists have been attracted here since Victorian times and it is still a favourite holidaying destination for Brits looking for some fresh sea air and summer sunshine!

 Ilfracombe offers curious coastal charm with a contemporary edge and is fast becoming the top destination in North Devon for food and arts.
 There are many good restaurants, quaint shops and galleries, friendly pubs and a rich café culture which makes it a popular holiday destination year after year.
 Damien Hirst's 20m tall sculpture 'Verity' has graced the Harbour since 2012.
 Love her or hate her she really is an attraction worth seeing!

-Ilfracombe is nestled between Exmoor National Park to the East and the golden coast with its spectacular surfing beaches to the west.
-Woolacombe, for example, has been awarded the Blue Flag and the premium seaside beach wins awards year on year for its cleanliness and water quality and it is only a short drive away.
+Ilfracombe is nestled between Exmoor National Park to the East and the Golden Coast with its spectacular surfing beaches to the West.
+Woolacombe, for example, has been awarded the BEST BEACH IN BRITAIN by Trip Advisor in 2015 and 2016.The premium seaside beach wins the Blue Flag award-year on year for its cleanliness and water quality.

 Tunnels Beaches: Steeped in history, Tunnels beaches makes an great visit for all ages.
 Hand carved in the 1820’s the four tunnels provide a truly unique experience.
 Whilst admiring the lovely rugged scenery kids can play safe in the tidal pool or explore the fascinating rock pools-rated third best in the country by BBC Wildlife magazine.